Calcium looping: Advantages of the process

 Calcium looping is considered as potential promising solutions to reduce CO_{2} capture energy penalty.
 There are many advantages from the calcium looping methods.
 Firstly, the method has been proved to yield a low efficiency penalties (5-8% points) while other mature CO_{2} capture systems yield a higher efficiency penalties (8–12.5%).
 Moreover, the method is well suited for a wide range of flue gases.
 Calcium looping is applicable for new builds and retrofits to existing power stations or other stationary industrial CO_{2} sources because the method can be implemented using large-scale circulating fluidized beds while other methods such as amine scrubbing is required a vastly upscale solvent scrubbing towers.
 In addition, crushed limestone used in calcium looping as the sorbent is a natural product, which is well distributed all over the world, non-hazardous and inexpensive.
 Many cement manufacturers or power plants located close to limestone sources could conceivably employ Calcium looping for CO_{2} capture.
 The waste sorbent can be used in cement manufacture.
+Finally, since CaL can be realized with fluidized bed reactors, it is suitable for burning pre-treated municipal solid waste, making it one of the most promising technologies for capturing CO2 from waste incineration and waste-to-energy plants.